Home » Non-Sweet Fruits: What Are They? Are They Actually That Healthy?

 Why are “vegetable fruits” fruits not sweet?

-In contrast – but not surprisingly – many tropical fruits are much sweeter, less acidic, and more fleshy – because they have naturally evolved as monkey, ape, and human food and have co-evolved with us primates.
+In contrast – but not surprisingly – many tropical fruits are much sweeter, less acidic, and more fleshy – because they have naturally evolved as monkey, ape, and human food and have co-evolved with primates.

 Nightshade family (Solanaceae)